Our dough technologists' favourite foods from around the world

 FRITSCH World of Bakery

-The World of Bakery offers a fully-equipped, 4,600 m² baking center to our customers.
-FRITSCH's complete line and machine programme is naturally at your service – from the smallest ROLLFIX to the industrial production lines from the FRITSCH IMPRESSA programme.
-This means baking technology at its best.
-This is how the WoB, coupled with the expertise and passion of its employees, offers our customers the best possible support.
+The FRITSCH World of Bakery offers our customers a fully equipped baking centre with 4,600 m² working space.
+It holds the entire range of FRITSCH machines and lines from the smallest ROLLFIX to the industrial production lines of the FRITSCH IMPRESSA range.
+Combined with the competence and passion of its employees, the WoB offers our customers the best possible support.